 Most of the participants in our User Satisfaction Surveys for bionic limbs come from amputee support forums where we are very active.
 As such, we already know the participants.

 In other cases, we contacted participants to ask for a link to an online profile so that we could verify they were real end-users.

-Finally, to make sure that our results weren’t being gamed, we spent a full day perusing hundreds of conversations about the C-Leg on various social media platforms and found those conversations to be consistent with our survey results.
+Finally, to make sure that our results weren’t being gamed, we routinely monitor conversations about the C-Leg on various social media platforms and found those conversations to be consistent with our survey results.
 The only issue raised consistently about the C-Leg that wasn’t covered in our survey was a complaint about the cost of C-Leg accessories and/or replacement parts.